 At about the same time that Oakes was prospecting for gold in Kirkland Lake, gold was also found on the shores of Porcupine Lake.

-Try the Gillies Lake Conservation Area’s awesome wake park.
+Try wakeboarding at the Gillies Lake Conservation Area’s awesome wake park.
 An electric cable system pulls wake riders across the lake without the need for a boat.
 This is just one of a wide range of outdoor activities available, making Timmins a great base for outdoor adventure.

 After visiting Timmins, turn around and head south to return home, visiting places missed on the way north.
 With more time, continue with the rest of the North Bay to Thunder Bay route below.

 Timmins to Thunder Bay Road Trip